What they do

 You can undertake a traineeship in information technology (networking).
 The traineeship usually takes 24 months to complete.

-You can study a degree in information technology, computer science, or business information systems.
+You can also study a degree in information technology, computer science, or business information systems.
 Most universities in Western Australia offer relevant courses.
 Contact the universities you are interested in for more information.

 Apprenticeships and traineeships